 Significant, lingering dental pain is typically caused by an advanced infection underneath the tooth enamel.
 It’s important to contact a trusted dentist for help right away – we can often relieve the discomfort and even rescue the tooth from extraction through root canal therapy.
 In the meantime, it is fine to take a painkiller like Aspirin to manage your symptoms, although it’s important to NOT place the medication directly on the oral tissue.
 This may cause a burning sensation.

 Facial swelling is likely after fracturing a tooth, but the use of a cold compress can help keep this symptom under control.
-If any large pieces of the dental structure have come loose, gather them and plan to bring them with you to our office.
+If any large pieces of the dental structure have come loose, gather them and plan to bring them with you to our dental office.
 If the damage isn’t too severe, a dental crown can often bring back your tooth’s original strength and appearance.
 Alternatively, an extraction may be the only option for preserving the patient’s wellbeing and relieving their pain, although rest assured that we will always do everything in our power to keep your natural smile intact first.

 If a tooth has been entirely dislodged from the mouth, stay calm.
 There is a very small window for successful reattachment, so don’t wait to contact Kirlough Family Dentistry.
 If you are able to, place the tooth gently back into its original socket and hold it there.
-If this isn’t possible, place the tooth in a container of milk to keep it moist until you’re able to reach our Cleveland office.
+If this isn’t possible, place the tooth in a container of milk to keep it moist until you’re able to reach our Middleburg Heights dental office.